 - The CSR file will be present at the location you saved it and can be used to request the SSL certificate as needed.

-A CSR file is a long string of characters encoded in base 64 formats.
-Typically it can be read using any standard text editors.
+A CSR file is a long string of characters encoded in base-64 formats.
+Typically it can be read using any standard text editor.
 Here you can see how does a CSR look like.
-Whenever you copy the context you should include:
+Whenever you copy the context, you should include:

-You can use the CSR to generate any machine certificates such as RDP, Ops Manager, and SSL.
-Just you may need to choose the appropriate certificate template while submitting the CSR to the Certificate Authority.
+You can use CSR to generate any machine certificates, such as RDP, Ops Manager, and SSL.
+You may just need to choose the appropriate certificate template while submitting the CSR to the Certificate Authority.

 Copy and paste the content of your CSR here in the box and click Decode.
-It not just decode the CSR but also report for any errors in it.
+It not just decodes the CSR but also reports any errors in it.